ZZR0/CodeAttack/README.md

-#### Dataset via AttackedText class
+#### Dataset via AttackedCode class

-To allow for word replacement after a sequence has been tokenized, we include an `AttackedText` object which maintains both a list of tokens and the original text, with punctuation.
+To allow for word replacement after a sequence has been tokenized, we include an `AttackedCode` object which maintains both a list of tokens and the original text, with punctuation.
 We use this object in favor of a list of words or just raw text.